Buying and Selling Tips/Guides

 A car loan is a loan given by a lender, usually a bank, to a borrower who wants to buy a car.
 This loan is formalised through a written agreement where the borrower is required to pay the loan plus interest to the lender over a specified length of time.

-Note: Only individuals aged 18 and above can apply for a loan and not exceed 60 years old at the end of the payment period.
+Note: Only individuals aged 18 and above can apply for a loan.
+The borrower must not exceed 60 years of age at the end of the payment period.

 Important terminology